hiltonml/camera_trap_tools/README.md

 The distinguishing feature of this suite is that it can handle large amounts of data with a minimum of human interaction.
 We use this software to manage 24 camera traps that are generating a total of 250,000 images (~380 GB of data) per day.

-A short paper describing the tool set and some results can be found [here](https://arxiv.org/abs/2206.05159)
+A short paper describing the tool set and some results can be found [here.](https://arxiv.org/abs/2206.05159)

+# Installing the Tools

+1. The tools use Python 3, which must be installed on your computer.
+You can find Python installers [here.](http://python.org)
+2. If you are a git user, clone this repository.
+If you are not familiar with git, press the green "Code" button on this page and select "Download ZIP".
+After the download completes, unzip the file to the location where you want the tools installed.
+3. Open a command window and change the working directory to the tool's ```code``` folder.
+Run the command  ```pip install -r requirements.txt```
+4. Test if the installation was successful by running the command ```python3 autocopy.py -c ../example_data/example.config```  After running this command, there should be a file named ```autocopy_errors.log``` in the ```example_data``` folder, containing a message indicating four images have been successfully copied.